UAB-CINL/UAB-CINL.github.io/docs/analysis/hcp_pipelines/structural_pipeline.md

 - `--inflatescale`: surface inflation scaling factor, default is 1
 - `--processing-mode`: either HCPStyleData (default) or LegacyStyleData.
 This can disable some of the preprocessing steps if the acquired data do not meet HCP acquisition guidelines.
 - `--structural-qc`: set to `yes` (default) ,`no`, or `only`.
 Whether to run structural qc or not.

+### PostFreeSurfer Outputs

+Outputs will be somewhat scattered between the subject's `T1w` and `MNINonLinear` directories.
+Basic surface information such as thickness and curvature files are converted to GIFTI format

 ## Example Scripts